THE VFA PIONEER HISTORIES PROJECT

 JW: Well, that’s amazing.
 I can see why you stuck with them for so long.
 How long were you with him?

 RCB: The whole time he was in Congress, for 27 years.
 And then I stayed on.
-Congresswoman Barbara Lee was elected to fill [his spot].
+Congresswoman Barbara Lee was elected to fill his spot.
 She had been a colleague before.
 She had worked for Ron in Washington, and then I continued to work for her.
 I was her district director for 3 years before I decided 30 years was enough.
 I’m still very involved with her.

 JW: She’s also very remarkable.
 What issue was of most concern to you, or were there just many?

 RCB: Well, there were many.
 I looked at that question and I thought about it.
 Certainly, reproductive rights was an issue early on, and the empowerment of women.
 One of the things that I heard and read – so, we were not deeply involved in the Equal Rights Amendment, and I imagine Ron probably supported it.
-But I had read this article written by an English writer, and I wish I remembered [her name], it’s one of those books that we were all reading in the early days of the women’s movement.
+But I had read this article written by an English writer, and I wish I remembered her name, it’s one of those books that we were all reading in the early days of the women’s movement.

 Except for the National Health Service Act, which was very far out.
-I mean, we never actually thought that it would perhaps win, but we thought it would move the conversation to the left, and a lot of what Ron did was based on that.
+I mean, we never actually thought that it would win, but we thought it would move the conversation to the left, and a lot of what Ron did was based on that.
 I remember him saying this so clearly…he actually pulled the peace movement into a room one time.
 He said, “When I’m out there on the floor arguing for doing away with the MX missile or something, what are you guys doing?”
 He said, “We have to articulate what we want, what the ideal is.
 There will be compromise.
 Do not compromise before you go in the room.
 Set the standard, and then the conversation will perhaps move to a different place.
-But if you compromise before you go in the room, then it’s going to be more compromised.”
+But if you compromise before you go in the room, then it’s going to be further compromised.”

 JW: But there’s more to go.
 Change is happening.